mozilla/snakepit/README.md

 sudo apt install nfs-kernel-server
 ```

-Add the following line to the `/etc/exports` file:
+As root, add the following line to the `/etc/exports` file:

 ```bash
 /snakepit       192.168.0.0/16(rw,no_root_squash,no_subtree_check)